 Watching Valerian and the City of a Thousand Planets is like attending a Cirque du Soleil performance.
 An energetic, dazzling extravaganza of colours and music.

 Valerian and the City of a Thousand Planets Synopsis

-My favourite interactive book series from the early 80s, IS narrates the adventures of an unnamed “spy” maintaining cosmic peace across the galaxies.
-Together with movies like Star Wars, IS also convinced me that the unknown universe out there is populated by millions of scary but potentially peaceful species.
+My favourite interactive book series from the early 80s, IS presents the adventures of an unnamed “spy” maintaining cosmic peace across the galaxies.
+Together with movies like Star Wars, the series convinced me as a kid that the unknown universe out there MUST BE populated by millions of incredible but potentially peaceful species.

-Story and acting wise, expectedly, there are concessions in order to facilitate the emphasis on visual diversity.
-This considered, I still find the leads’ performances rather lacking.
-With all due respect, Dean DeHaan just doesn’t cut it as the hardy, resourceful space agent he’s playing.
-Most of the time, he just comes across as being boyish and impertinent.
+Story and acting-wise, expectedly, there are various concessions to facilitate the emphasis on visual and cultural diversity.
+This considered, though, I still find the leads’ performances rather lacking, at times, insipid too.
+With all due respect, Dean DeHaan just doesn’t cut it as the hardy and resourceful space agent he’s portraying.
+Most of the time, he just comes across as boyish and impertinent.